lukasroegner/homebridge-dummy-radio-switch/README.md

 **name**: The name of the switch.

 **isDefaultOn** (optional): A single switch in a group can be defined as the "default on".
 If a switch in a group has this property set to `true`, the group acts as a radio button group that **always** has one option "selected".
 This means if all switches are set to OFF, the switch that is marked as "default on" is set to ON.

+**timeout** (optional): If a value is set (in seconds), a timer is started when the "selection" changes.
+When the timer elapses, the "selection" is reset to the button that is marked as `isDefaultOn`.
+If no `isDefaultOn` button is provided, all are switched off.